Ko11e/Climb-that-wall/README.md

 ## Future Features

 As I see it there's a lot of future features that could be added to this website.
 One of the features that was meant to be implemented was a tips app.
-In the tips app the user could create tips for training, climbing shoes, rope or harnesses, to be shared to other climbers.
-This tips could then also be liked and seen on your profile.
-Below is other features that could be implemented in the future.
+In the tips app, the user could create tips for training, climbing shoes, rope, or harnesses, to be shared with other climbers.
+These tips could then also be liked and seen on your profile.
+Below are other features that could be implemented in the future.

 - A map section on the climbing gym detail page.
-This was mean to be implemented but i had a hard time making the API to googlemaps to work.
+This was meant to be implemented but I had a hard time making the API to Googlemaps to work.
 - Be able to reset password or change password
-- As a User i can like my favortie climbing gyms, so that i san find them easy.
+- As a User, I can like my favorite climbing gyms, so that I can find them easily.
-- As a staff and the owner of a climbing gym they can also respond to the review that have been made.
+- As a staff user and the owner of a climbing gym they can also respond to the reviews that have been made.
-- The climbing gym has a event section displaying upcoming events.
+- The climbing gym has an event section displaying upcoming events.

 # Technologies Used